 The Civil and Social Rights Team’s strength lies in its multidisciplinary breadth and depth across the following aspects of civil law:

 - Inquests and public inquiries;

 - Public law (judicial review);

 - Civil actions against the police and public authorities;

 - Family rights.

-It is no doubt this collective strength that has led Chambers and Partners 2017, to describe Chambers in following terms: “Garden Court North Chambers houses an established team of barristers who are committed to the field of civil liberties and human rights.
+It is no doubt that this collective strength has led Chambers and Partners 2019, to describe Chambers as doing “the lion’s share of civil liberties work for claimants in the North.”
+In Previous years Chambers and Partners has also commented that: “Garden Court North Chambers houses an established team of barristers who are committed to the field of civil liberties and human rights.
 Its strong track record in areas such as immigration, asylum, prison law and miscarriages of justice distinguishes the chambers as a go-to human rights set outside of London.
 Alongside its stellar reputation domestically, … [it] offers a practice which is international in scope, with members frequently tackling major human rights matters as far afield as Bahrain, Colombia and the USA”.

 Although Chambers is in Manchester, members of the Civil and Social Rights Team frequently travel to courts across England and Wales.
 If you would like to know more about the Civil and Social Rights Team please contact the Practice Management Team on 0161 817 6377 or at firstname.lastname@example.org.